M2 LMFI 2025-2026

 • January 21st-February 4th (3 weeks): linear logic, tools & applications

-• Unifying call-by-name and call-by-value, application to focusing proof-search for LJ.
+• Application to focusing proof-search for LJ

-• Linear logic: proof nets, Girard translations, focusing
+• Linear logic: proof nets, Girard translations

 • Constructive classical logic through a linear logic lens